dansteves/TwitchChatBotIntegration/README.md

 Instructions: (please go to Readme.MD and click the RAW button on github, it makes the example look better since Github kinda auto-formats things poorly sometimes)

+1) Make sure you have an updated JDK, to do that, make sure you visit https://www.oracle.com/java/technologies/javase-downloads.html and download the latest JDK.

-1) Download the files and unzip them.
+2) Download the files from my repository, by hitting the green button that says code on it, and unzip them.

-2a) Make a separate twitch account for your bot
+3a) Make a separate twitch account for your bot
-2b) Get your oauth code from https://twitchapps.com/tmi/ 2c) Modify the template arguments.txt file to fit your own username and bot rather than the placeholder example
+3b) Get your oauth code from https://twitchapps.com/tmi/ 3c) Modify the template arguments.txt file to fit your own username and bot rather than the placeholder example

       Modify the arguments.txt file to a 4 lined .txt file containing: